haikunguyen/EE-454-Project3/README.md

   6. grayscale.m - a function used to convert a picture to grayscale
   7. getDim.m - a function used to get the pixel dimension of a picture
   8. thresholding.m - a function used to filter pixels to a certain threshold. (pixels below) = 0 & (pixels above) == 255
+  9. makeVideo.m - a function used to name and render videos given a file path and name for the video

 Implementation Process: